Freedom of Press: Journos need to show spirit they exhibited in Matiullah case

 It would be wrong to merely blame the federal government.
 Even the provincial governments have not done anything to protect the journalists.
 Killing of journalist Azizullah Memon in Sindh raised serious questions.
 Although his alleged killers had been arrested, the SP, who allegedly tried to destroy the evidence and initially released some key suspects did not even face suspension.

-When Imran Khan assumed power two years ago in his very first address to the nation as prime minister of Pakistan, he not only thanked the media but also assured freedom of the press in the country.
+When Imran Khan assumed power two years ago in his very first address to the nation as prime minister, he not only thanked the media but also assured freedom of the press in the country.

 In the last two years, he brought three information ministers Fawad Chaudhry, Dr Firdous Ashiq Awan and now the combination of Shibli Faraz as full minister and Lt Gen Asim Saleem Bajwa (retd) as special assistant on information.
 But things are going from bad to worst.